Resources and Benefits

 - Network with members from the Mayo Families' Connection

-At Mayo Clinic, our commitment is to provide a vibrant, diverse, and engaging learning environment that supports all learners.
-We offer a wide range of services like academic advising, career services, and access to mental health clinicians to help you achieve not only your educational goals, but goals in all areas of your life.
+Mayo Clinic offers academic support and wellness.
+Our commitment is to provide a vibrant, diverse, and engaging learning environment that supports all learners.
+The wide range of services include academic advising, career services, and access to mental health clinicians to help you achieve not only your educational goals, but goals in all areas of your life.

 Trainees will have the opportunity to join a Mayo Employee Resource Group (MERG) at any time during their training program.
 A MERG is an employee-organized group that forms around a common dimension of diversity.
 A MERG group may focus on traditional diversity dimensions such as ethnicity, age, and gender.
 It may also include such groups as veterans, single/working parents, or the disabled.